An easy to use interface to gravitational wave surrogate models

 >>> python setup.py install # option 1 >>> pip install -e gwsurrogate # option 2

 where the “-e” installs an editable (development) project with pip.
 This allows your local code edits to be automatically seen by the system-wide installation.

 Please read the gwsurrogate docstring found in the init.py file or from ipython with

 >>> import gwsurrogate as gws >>> gws?

-Additional examples can be found in the accompanying ipython notebooks located in the ‘tutorial’ folder.
+Additional examples can be found in the accompanying Jupyter notebooks located in the ‘tutorial’ folder.
 To open a notebook, for example basics.ipynb, do

 from the directory ‘notebooks’

 Surrogates can be downloaded directly from gwsurrogate.
-For download instructions see the basics.ipynb ipython notebook.
-Also visit the NR surrogate database.
+For download instructions, see the basics.ipynb Jupyter notebook.

 This package is based upon work supported by the National Science Foundation under PHY-1316424 and PHY-1208861.